crownyoung0303/EC601-HW-OpenCV/README.md

 The performance of binary threshold may depends on the lighting conditions, if it is too dark or too bright, it may have a bad result.

-The advantage of the adaptive threshold: it can be added to multiple thresholds, so for the picture that have different lighting conditions, the adaptive threshold can be of great use.
+The advantage of the adaptive threshold:
 The adaptive threshold can use multiple thresholds which can find the best threshold according to different lighting conditions and result in a good performance in many cases.